Mercury-Language/mercury/boehm_gc/libatomic_ops/doc/README_stack.txt

 This makes it safe to access these data structures from non-reentrant signal handlers, provided at most one non-signal-handler thread is accessing the data structure at once.
-This latter condition can be ensured by acquiring an ordinary lock around the non-hndler accesses to the data structure.
+This latter condition can be ensured by acquiring an ordinary lock around the non-handler accesses to the data structure.

 For details see: